 Taking inspiration from the local landscape, the building is designed to be a work of art.
 Utilizing Mass Timber throughout the building and incorporating sculptural elements in the architecture, the layout will have an open and contemporary ambiance that is both warm and welcoming.

-Learn more about our dedicated and talented Colibri team and how they can assist you.
+Learn more about our dedicated and talented Colibri Gallery team.

-Ellie is an artist originally from the Midwest who now calls Morgan Hill her hometown.
+Ellie is a visual artist originally from the Midwest who now calls Morgan Hill her hometown.
 Ellie has a Master of Fine Arts degree in printmaking from the University of Iowa and a BA in studio art from St. Olaf College in Minnesota.
-Along with working in several art museums and galleries, she also worked as a Visiting Assistant Professor at Arizona State University and Indiana University where she taught undergraduate and graduate students.
-Her artwork has been exhibited internationally and is in several national collections.
+Along with working in several art museums and galleries, she also worked as a Visiting Assistant Professor at Arizona State University and Indiana University where she taught undergraduate and graduate studio art students.

 Ellie joined Colibri in 2017 and found that her background in printmaking, book arts, and sculpture made a natural fit for frame design and conservation framing.
-In 2018, she was promoted to general manager and she has since overseen the expansion of Colibri's production facility and most notably the formation of Colibri's professional art gallery.
+In 2018, she was promoted to general manager and she has since overseen the expansion of Colibri's framing facility and the formation of Colibri's professional art gallery in the fall of 2020.
+She loves finding and promoting incredible artists, invigorating the arts in the area, and connecting with the community through free events, art workshops, and gallery tours.

 Gallery Assistant / Curator